Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: Introduction

-Here we connect the geometric measure of hypergraph states with their local properties.
-Some symmetric hypergraph states also have local Pauli stabilizers.
-See Ref.~\cite{Lyons2017Local} for the full characterization.
-We give methods to simplify calculations by reducing the number of parameters involved in the optimization when the states have certain properties.
-As a result derive analytical expressions for the geometric measure.
+We give methods to simplify calculations by reducing the number of parameters involved in the optimization by exploiting these symmetries.
+As a result we derive analytical expressions for the geometric measure.
 As a by-product of our method, we obtain an interesting way to write down hypergraph states, which explains the resemblance with GHZ states when considering their nonlocal properties.
-Moreover, we reproduce the proofs of extreme nonlocality in a much more concise and intuitive manner, and further generalize the robustness results to more states and qubits.
+Moreover, we reproduce known reults about extreme nonlocality, i.e. exponential violation of Mermin-type inequalities in a much more concise and intuitive manner, and further generalize the robustness results to more states and qubits.
 These findings give a new insight into the structure of hypergraph states and could be used to derive new Bell inequalities and self-testing arguments.

-The paper is organized in the following way: First, we review hypergraph states and the conditions under which complete symmetric hypergraph states are stabilised by local Pauli operators.
+The paper is organized in the following way: First, we review hypergraph states and the conditions under which complete symmetric hypergraph states are stabilized by local Pauli operators.
 We proceed by using these symmetries to find new representations of the respective hypergraph states under local unitary transformations.
 Subsequently, we exploit these representations to derive results of the geometric entanglement measure.
-Finally, we give proofs of the extreme violation of local reaslism in hypergraph states and lastly, discuss robustness of entanglement in hypergraph states against particle loss.
+Finally, we give proofs for the extreme violation of nonlocality in hypergraph states, and lastly, discuss robustness of entanglement in hypergraph states against particle loss.